-Over the course of 2021, there were 4 vessels in fleet register in length class TM VL1218.
-Two of these vessels were inactive vessels, which means those vessels had recorded no time at sea nor landings during the year.
-It is important to mark that both inactive vessels in length class TM VL1218 were deleted from the fleet during 2021.
-One inactive vessel was deleted from the fleet in February 2021 and the other in December 2021.
-As the number of vessels in this length class is low and 50% of the vessels were deleted from the fleet, this inactive vessel indicator should be taken with precautions.
+Over the course of 2022, there were 6 vessels in fleet register in length class TM VL1824.
+One of these vessels were inactive vessels, which means those vessels had recorded no time at sea nor landings during the year.
+In the length class VL2440 there were 19 active fishing vessels and VL40XX 6 active fishing vessels.